Alternator Repair And Cost

 Thankfully, either a new one or a refurbished one should come with a warranty.

 The cost of the three options typically ranges from about $300 to $500.
 The replacement itself should only take about 2 hours.
-Add this all together, and you have a cumulative cost for an alternator replacement of between $500 to $950.
+Add this all together, and you have a total cost for an alternator replacement of between $500 to $950.

 Final Thoughts